o1243535241/O/readme.txt

 O also if info important, share global, use associations/asian/arab/american/science/news...

-O in draft will be alg 35241 and 12435, maybe he is wrong, and normal 35241 and 12345, O what if drop make O will be 12453 its pentagram walks in revert.
-O by O between paradise and no is uthopia
+O in draft will be alg 35241 and 12435, maybe he is wrong O by O between paradise and no is uthopia
 O by O between nothing and many is short/laconic
 O by O between science and no is simple